 Papaya is another superfood containing large amounts of lycopene, beta-cryptoxanthin, lutein, zeaxanthin, vitamin C, potassium, magnesium, calcium, and small amounts of niacin and vitamin B6.
-As you can see, Papaya is a nutrient rich food to include in your diet.
-It is hard to get B vitamins like niacin and vitamin B6 from sources outside of animal proteins, which makes papaya another good nutrient rich fruit for vegans and vegetarians.
+As you can see, Papaya is a nutrient-rich food to include in your diet.
+It is hard to get B vitamins like niacin and vitamin B6 from sources outside of animal proteins, which makes papaya another good nutrient-dense fruit for vegans and vegetarians.

-Grapefruit is another underrated fruit for eye health (beta-carotene, vitamin A) and nutrients found in animal products (choline, vitamin B6, calcium, phosphorus), not just vitamin C like most citrus fruits are known for.
+Grapefruit is another underrated fruit for eye health (beta-carotene, vitamin A) and nutrients found in animal products (choline, vitamin B6, calcium, phosphorus), and not just vitamin C like most citrus fruits are known for.
 Beyond its health benefits, it makes for a great citrus-based cocktail.

 Mangoes are high in sugar (100 grams of mango contains 14 grams of sugar), but are very rich in nutrients.
 Half a cup of mango will give you a healthy serving of calcium, magnesium, phosphorus, potassium, copper, selenium, vitamin C, niacin, vitamin B-6, folate, choline, vitamin A, beta-carotene, and even vitamin E. Many of these nutrients are commonly found in animal proteins or nuts, making mango a great part of a vegan or vegetarian diet.

 Watermelon is an underrated fruit.
 While it doesn’t have a wide range of different nutrients, it is an excellent source of lycopene.
 A two-thirds of a cup serving of watermelon provides 4,500 micrograms of lycopene, which is more than most other lycopene-rich fruits and vegetables, like tomatoes.
 Watermelon is also a healthy source of vitamin B-6, beta carotene, vitamin A, and potassium.
 It is also pretty low in sugar, making it a healthy fruit to consume!

-Peaches are another underrated fruit, but these are one of the most nutrient-rich foods that grows across the continental United States.
+Peaches are another underrated fruit, but these are one of the most nutrient-rich foods that grow across the continental United States.
 Peaches are a good source of selenium, copper, phosphorus, niacin, vitamin A, beta carotene, lutein, zeaxanthin, and vitamin E. If you grab peaches this summer and want to preserve them make sure to freeze your peaches.